eklem1/MesonMagMapping/README.md

-My own place to keep my UCN work in general.
+A place to keep my general UCN work.

-DAQ Scripts

-PENTrack Output Analysis

-again
+## COMSOL
+My comsol work, although most files are really too big for github.

+## PENTrackAnalysis
+Working with output files from PENTrack.

+## Random
+Just a folder for random things that don't belong other places